SirLynix/obs-kinect/README.md

  to `obs-studio/bin/[32|64]bits folder`, next to obs(64) executable.

 AKBT SDK redistributable are pretty big (~600MB) so I don't include them with obs-kinect releases.

+### How to install the plugin

+Once you've installed the corresponding Kinect Runtime, download the [latest release](https://github.com/SirLynix/obs-kinect/releases) and copy the files in your OBS folder, restart OBS and you should have a "KinectSource" available in your source list.

 ⚠️ Don't forget to install the Visual Studio 2019 redistributables ([32bits](https://aka.ms/vs/16/release/vc_redist.x86.exe), [64bits](https://aka.ms/vs/16/release/vc_redist.x64.exe)).